FawzY93/architecture/README.md

   * Handling RAW (read after right) data hazard with forwarding and stall
   * Using harvard architecture (2 memories one for instructions and another for data)
   * When interrupt rise instruction Fetch unit will be flushed ,rest will continue
-  * there is stall cycle between push pc and save flags
+  * There is stall cycle between push pc and save flags
-  * if Pop R3 (sp) Memory value will be in R3 not sp+1
 ![specs logo] (https://raw.githubusercontent.com/FawzY93/architecture/master/Images/general-specs.PNG)

 ##The CPU support the following instruction set: